Drakkar-Software/OctoBot-Blog/2022-08-what-is-dca.md

 However, there are some drawbacks to using dollar cost averaging as your investment strategy.
 One of the biggest drawbacks is that it can take a long time to see results from this type of investing.
 This is because you are investing a set amount of money at regular intervals, regardless of what the market is doing.
 This means that it may take years for your investment to grow to its full potential.

 Another drawback of dollar cost averaging is that you may end up paying more for your investment than if you had invested all at once.
-This is because you are buying more shares when the price is high and fewer shares when the price is low.
+This is because you are buying more cryptocurrencys when the price is high and fewer cryptocurrencys when the price is low.
 Over time, this can average out to a higher overall cost for your investment.

 Finally, dollar cost averaging does not guarantee that you will make a profit on your investment.
 It simply helps to minimize the risk of losses in a volatile market.
 If the market crashes, you could still lose